artrointel/RPEngine/README.md

- 2014.03.24 ~ Current Date.

-# RPEngine 1.04r 2015.08.05
+# RPEngine 1.04r (Release Date: Aug.
+5, 2015)

- 3D Rigidbody Physics Engine.
+3D Rigidbody Physics Engine (CPU-based, Collision-based)

- Collision-based, CPU core based(Not GPU version)
+This engine is based on Cyclone Engine ("Ian Millington, Game Physics Engine Development").

 1. Purpose

 	1.1.
-Education for engine development.

-	 This engine is based on Cyclone Engine("Ian Millington, Game Physics Engine Development").

-	 And this project also aiming to be an easy way to start your engine development.
+For education (physics engine development)

+	Referring to this project would be helpful if you are a novice of developing a physics engine.
+RPEngine can be a good cornerstone of your own engine development.

 	1.2.
-Real simulation and also game.

-	 This engine should provide accuracy for real simulation and also proximate simulation(for game).

-2. Features

-	2.1.
-Supply for Plugged-in third party projects.

-	 We hope you to make some frameworks providing an easy way to implement dynamics to any application based on this RPEngine so user can implement dynamics without any physical domain knowledge.
+For simple simulations

+	RPEngine also provides an extendable framework for various simulations.
+Whatever you want to simulate, it is easy to implement proper codes by yourself (depending on functional rules/policies).

-3. License
+2. License

 MIT License

-4. Information

-	4.1.
-Open Source URL
+3. URLs

+	3.1.
+GitHub

 	 https://github.com/Woohyun-Kim/RPEngine

-	4.2.
-For Korean
+	3.2.
+Additional information (Korean)

 	 http://macgom.tistory.com/category/PhysicsEngine

-	 Then you can find and open the *.hwp(translated in korean) file for learning development.

-	4.3.
-Contact
+4. Contact

-	 Republic of Korea, Woohyun Kim.

-	 artrointel@gmail.com
+	 Woohyun Kim (email: artrointel@gmail.com)

-# Update Log
+# Update Logs

-[2015.08.05] RPEngine 1.04release
+[Aug.
+5, 2015] RPEngine 1.04r

-- Physics solver's FPS stability has been improved. but it should have a faster FPS recovery system.
+- Physics solver's FPS stability has been improved.
+A faster FPS recovery system is being devised.

-- You can build up the project now.
+- You can build up this project from now on.

-[2015.06.15] RPEngine 1.03debug

-- Uploading all of Source code has finished, but you shouldn't be able to build by itself.
+[Jun.
+15, 2015] RPEngine 1.03d

+- The entire source codes has been uploaded (unable to be built-up).

-[2015.06.04] RPEngine first uploaded.
+[Jun.
+4, 2015] RPEngine first uploaded